ibm-cloud-docs/vmwaresolutions/services/dizzion_overview.md

 {: #dizzion-overview}

 Organizations with high-performing, remote, and hybrid workforces choose Dizzion digital workspaces, Desktop as a Service (DaaS), and virtual applications to protect sensitive data and create a seamless, work-from-anywhere platform.
 Dizzion on {{site.data.keyword.cloud_notm}} outperforms legacy virtual desktop infrastructure (VDI) and commodity Desktop as a Service (DaaS) for a superior user experience.
 At the same time, it provides more service-level choices, multicloud integration, compliance, protection, and simplified management for the teams that are in charge with environment optimization.

 Dizzion on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Dizzion, not IBM.

 ## Technical specifications for Dizzion
 {: #dizzion-overview-specs}

-You can expect the following benefits when you request Dizzion for {{site.data.keyword.cloud}}:
+Dizzion on {{site.data.keyword.cloud}} offers the following benefits:
 * More choices and control.
 Over 40 global {{site.data.keyword.cloud_notm}} locations, hybrid cloud integration, and DIY-to-turnkey support levels.
 * Simplified digital workspaces.
 Dizzion’s proprietary C3 platform makes a complex IT service easier and automated.
 * Empowered digital transformation.
 IT asset unification with integrated multicloud and in-house environments.